Instructions for authors

 All photographs and figures should include a legend.
 The following file formats are acceptable: JPEG, TIFF or EPS: they must have a resolution of at least 300 dpi and a width of at least 160 mm at the base.
 Vectorial images (flow charts, schemes, and other non bitmap material) should be in Adobe Illustrator, Excel, Microsoft Power Point.
 If required, mention the source.

 References.
-All references in the text should be cited sequentially as a superscripted number without brackets after any punctuation mark.
-References cited only in tables or figure legends should be numbered in accordance with the sequence established by the first identification in the text of the particular table or figure.
+All references in the text should be cited sequentially as Arabic superscript numerals without brackets.
+They should be placed outside periods and commas.
+References cited only in tables or figure legends should be numbered in accordance with the sequence established by the first identification in the text of that particular table or figure.
 References should be listed at the end of the article in the order in which they are first mentioned in the text.

 List all citation authors when there are six or fewer; when there are seven or more, list the first six, followed by "et al".